Ihab-Taher/Titanic_Dataset_SQL_Server_Script/README.md

 # Titanic_Dataset_SQL_Server_Script
-It's a script to fill in a defined table in SQL server database with Titanic data.
+It's a script to fill in an already defined table in SQL server database with Titanic data.
 This script is generated from a .csv file containing the original data in csv format.
 It's assumed that the defined table's name is Titanic and that it contains the following columns :
 1 - Passenger_id (primary key and int).
 2 - Survived (tinyint).
 3 - Pclass (tinyint).
 4 - LastName (varchar(100)).
 5 - FirstName (varchar(100)).
 6 - Gender (char(6)).
 7 - Age (float).
 8 - Sibsp (int).
 9 - Parch (int).
 10 - Ticket (varchar(100)).
 11 - Fare (float).
 12 - Cabin (varchar(100)).
 13 - Embarked (varchar(3)).